dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 ### Get API Data with Dinos Service

-Now that we have the "shape" of a dinosaur defined.
-Let's work on getting the data of this shape from the API in our `dinos.service.ts`:
+Now we have the "shape" of a dinosaur defined.
+Let's work on getting the data from the API in our `dinos.service.ts`:

 ```typescript
 // ng2-dinos/src/app/core/dinos.service.ts